Even as virus deaths mount, governments eye exit strategies

 “We are flattening the curve because we are rigorous about social distancing,” New York Gov. Andrew Cuomo said.
 “But it’s not a time to be complacent.
 It’s not a time to do anything different than we’ve been doing.”

-In a sharp reminder of the danger, New York state on Wednesday recorded its highest one-day increase in deaths, 779, for an overall death toll of almost 6,300.
+In a sharp reminder of the danger, New York state on Wednesday recorded its highest one-day increase in deaths, 779, for an overall death toll of more than 6,000.

 “The bad news is actually terrible,” Cuomo lamented.
-Still, the governor said that hospitalizations are decreasing and that many of those now dying fell ill in the outbreak’s earlier stages.
+Still, the governor said that hospitalizations are decreasing and that many of those who have died fell ill in the outbreak’s early stages.

 In Britain, meanwhile, Prime Minister Boris Johnson spent a second night in intensive care but was improving and sitting up in bed, authorities said.

 In China, the lockdown against Wuhan, the industrial city of 11 million where the global pandemic began, was lifted after 76 days, allowing people to come and go.
-The reopening was seen as a positive sign but also reflected the communist state’s extensive surveillance apparatus and powers of coercion.
+The reopening was seen as a positive sign but also reflected the communist state’s surveillance tools and powers of coercion.

 Wuhan residents will have to use a smartphone app showing that they are healthy and have not been in recent contact with anyone confirmed to have the virus.
 Even then, schools remain closed, people are still checked for fever when they enter buildings, and masks are strongly encouraged.